arnos/go_template/readme.md

 # go_template
-A golang template repo with using justfile for commands
+A golang template repo with using justfile for commands (see https://github.com/casey/just to install the just command)